crashfort/SourceDemoRender/README.md

 | Counter-Strike: Global Offensive | ✔
 | Portal 2                         | ❌¹

-¹ Uses a version of d3d9 that is too old to support texture sharing.
+¹ Uses a version of d3d9 that is too old to support texture sharing (must be d3d9ex).

 ## Limitations
 - Audio: There currently is no audio support due to no demand.